Thinking One Can

 In fact, there are three degrees of judgment:

 - Of Providence

 As proof to this premise, do this exercise with me.
 Take a pen into your hand.
 Now, stretch your arm straight out, parallel with the floor, and “try” to drop the pen.
-One of two things will happen: You will either hold onto the pen — or, you will drop it.
+One of two things will happen: 1) You will either hold onto the pen — or, 2) you will drop it.
 No try to it.
-It is a matter of will.
-You either don’t — or, you do.
+It’s a matter of will.

 The final — and, only legitimate — usage of the ‘ould words is when we’re communicating the contrast of our frailties to the mysteries of Providence.